 So, from my findings, it certainly seems like ‘MC’ is a legitimate opportunity.

-Firstly, the 1.28-minute introduction video does a great job at getting your hopes up.
+I must say, the 1.28-minute introduction video does a great job of getting your hopes up.

 Apparently, you can do it and easily live out your life dreams too!